 - Turn the dough out onto a floured board and knead for about 3 minutes.

-- Place it into a greased bowl, turn the dough over, and cover with a clean cloth.
+- Place the dough into a greased bowl, turn the dough over (this greases both top and bottom), and cover with a clean cloth.
 Let it rise in a warm place for about 1 hour or until it has doubled in size.

 - Punch down and turn the dough out onto a floured board.